The Matchmaker Bar | Ireland's Famous Matchmaking Festival

 Willie Daly, signing folks up.

-After assessing what you are looking for, what you bring to the tabled and collecting a registration fee, he throws you into the mix.
-He walks around the bar, matching this one with that one…the one over there with the guy at the table and any other matches he sees.
+After assessing what you are looking for, what you bring to the table and collecting a registration fee, he throws you into the mix.
+And the line to sign up looks endless.
+Once the live music begins, and the dancing begins he walks around the bar, matching this one with that one…the one over there with the guy at the table and any other matches he sees as likely.
 And he asks the couples to dance.

 A group of people are socializing and talking inside a dimly lit pub